 Trump Georgia election case faces first major test

-One of Donald Trump's co-defendants in the Georgia election interference inquiry is attempting to transfer his case from state to federal court.
+One of Donald Trump's co-defendants in the Georgia election interference inquiry has testified as he tries to get his case moved to federal court.

+The hearing for an ex-White House chief of staff was a closely watched challenge to prosecutor Fani Willis.

-If ex-White House Chief of Staff Mark Meadows succeeds, it could provide a blueprint for Mr Trump and other defendants to move their cases, too.
+If Mark Meadows succeeds, it could pave the way for Mr Trump and other defendants to move their cases, too.

-Any such switch could result in a more politically diverse jury pool or slow down the process.

-Fulton County prosecutor Fani Willis was expected to lay out some of her case for the court.

-Earlier this month, the district attorney charged Mr Trump, Mr Meadows and 17 others with a conspiracy to overturn Georgia's 2020 election results.
+Mr Trump, Mr Meadows and 17 others are charged with a conspiracy to overturn the state's 2020 election results.

-All 19 defendants surrendered at the Fulton County Jail last week, including Mr Trump, who submitted to a mugshot for the first time.
-Court filings released on Monday indicate they will be arraigned on 6 September, when they will each be expected to enter a plea.
+All 19 defendants surrendered at the Fulton County Jail in Atlanta last week, including Mr Trump, who had his mugshot taken.

+Court filings released on Monday indicate they will be arraigned on 6 September, when each be expected to enter a plea.

+Mr Trump, the frontrunner for the 2024 Republican presidential nomination, has denied any wrongdoing and says the Georgia prosecutor is politically motivated.

-Mr Meadows is accused of arranging calls and meetings in which Mr Trump allegedly pressured election officials to change the vote count in his favour.
+Mr Meadows is accused of arranging calls and meetings in which Mr Trump allegedly pressured state election officials to change the vote count in his favour.
+He is charged with racketeering and felony solicitation of violation of oath by public officer.

-Mr Trump, the frontrunner for the 2024 Republican presidential nomination, has denied any wrongdoing and says the prosecutor is politically motivated.
+The former White House aide and his lawyers argued he was acting in his capacity as a federal employee, and therefore his case should be moved from state court to federal court.

 A bid to move jurisdictions